redwoodjs/rwsdk.com/src/app/addons/blog/data/posts/your-react-meta-framework-feels-broken.md

 A router that returns JSX or a Response.
 Middleware you can write yourself.
 Server components that stream.
-Local dev that’s identical to production.
+Local dev that's identical to production.

-You don’t need a new language to build modern apps!
+You don't need a new language to build modern apps!
 You just need to stop fighting the one you already have!

-That’s why we built RedwoodSDK, a framework that _is_ the platform.
+That's why we built RedwoodSDK, a framework that _is_ the platform.
 Not built in spite of the browser, or in denial of the network.
 But on top of them.

 ## Concrete Examples: Magic vs the Platform